-In the event that a student is suspected of chemical dependency, the faculty will contact the Academic Dean's office for further guidance on how and what next steps to take, including directing the student into treatment according to the college "Alcohol and Drug Guidelines."
+In the event that a student is suspected of chemical dependency, the faculty will contact the VP of Academic Affairs office for further guidance on how and what next steps to take, including directing the student into treatment according to the college "Alcohol and Drug Guidelines."
 Students may or may not continue with their nursing education depending on the student's involvement in treatment.